NERSC/train/csgf-hpc-day/IntroToCori/ex1-getting_started/README.md

 $ module load training/csgf-2017
 ```

-The module sets an environment variable `$TRAINING`, which poitns at the location
+The module sets an environment variable `$TRAINING`, which points at the location
 of these materials.
 Copy them to your `$SCRATCH` directory with:

 ```console